 One of the parts of receiving a mortgage loan is the appraisal.
 An appraiser will come to the property and appraise its value, which helps determine how much a lender will give you for a mortgage loan on the property.
 When getting a VA loan, this same process is observed, but the VA has stricter guidelines when it comes to its appraisals.
 Since the VA guarantees these loans, they want to ensure the house meets their standards.

-Sometimes, these stricter guidelines can make things difficult for a borrower.
+Sometimes, these stricter guidelines can make things difficult for a borrower and can contribute to what will fail a VA appraisal.
 For example, if the house you are buying is on the market for $250,000 and you have offered to buy it for $230,000, but the appraisal values the house at $220,000, the VA will only lend you the $220,000.
 This means you will need to either renegotiate with the seller to drop the price by $10,000, or you need to make up the difference on your own.

 Before a VA appraiser files their official appraisal value, they will contact the lender and tell them the value appears to be less than the purchase price, which invokes the Tidewater Initiative.

 The lender has two days from there to provide the VA with comparable homes to support the purchase price, and they usually work with the buyer’s real estate agent for help with this.
 If the appraiser does not find an increase in value from the compared homes, they are required to provide a written explanation as to why that is.

 At this point, the lower appraisal value is considered official, but you can then seek a formal appeal, known as a Reconsideration of Value (ROV).

 Getting an ROV means the VA reevaluates how much the home is worth, and this has the potential to change the VA home appraisal amount.